JnyJny/busylight/docs/devices/luxafor.md

 ### Command Format

-The Luxafor Flag is a [USB HID][8] accessible device whose attributes are controlled by writing an 8 byte packet to the device.
+The Luxafor Flag is a [USB HID][H] accessible device whose attributes are controlled by writing an 8 byte packet to the device.

 ### Device Operation